kagisearch/kagi-docs/orion/src/getting-started/faqs.md

-# Frequently Asked Questions (FAQs)
+# Frequently Asked Questions (FAQ)

 ## What is Orion?

-Orion is a free, lightning-fast, privacy-protecting browser for Apple users, open to the web and all its standards and protocols.
+Orion is a free, lightning-fast, and privacy-protecting browser for Apple users, open to the web and all its standards and protocols.
 It's based on the [WebKit](https://en.wikipedia.org/wiki/WebKit) open-source browser engine that also powers Apple's Safari web browser.
 One day, we hope everyone will say Orion is the best browser for all Apple devices.

 Orion was built for professionals by professionals, but anyone can benefit from it.
 Installing Orion with its default settings on any Apple device will cut down on annoying ads and speed up page loads.
 We want everyone to enjoy the web.